illumos/docs/docs/contributing/index.md

 stability of the system as well as the functionality of the changed component(s).

-As always, contact your advocate (or the advocates list if you don't yet have someone in mind) if you have more questions about what constitutes sufficient testing for a particular change.
-You are welcome to ask for help in creating a test plan well in advance of completing the work on you change, so that the advocates can help set expectations and provide feedback throughout the process.
+As always, contact the core team member (or the core team mailing list if you don't yet have someone in mind) if you have more questions about what constitutes sufficient testing for a particular change.
+You are welcome to ask for help in creating a test plan well in advance of completing the work on you change, so that the core team can help set expectations and provide feedback throughout the process.

 ## Code Review